Joliwood/backlist/README.md

-# Welcome to Backlist !
+# <p align="center">Welcome to Backlist

-## Context
+## <p align="center">Context

-This is a to-do list created with node.js, express, EJS and tailwindcss.
+<p align="center">This is a to-do list created with node.js, express, EJS and tailwindcss.
 Hosted by render.com

-## What is it for ?
+## <p align="center">What is it for ?

-This project uses Express, views, ejs, middlewares, get and post.
+<p align="center">This project uses Express, views, ejs, get and post.
 All of that with dynamics html element, with ejs.
+The list is initialized in a json file and every you modift the list, it update the json and also an express session which stay for 1 hour.
+You also can complete each task.

 <br />
 <hr>
 <br />

-<a href="https://backlist.onrender.com/" target="blank">Link to the project</a>
+<p align="center"><a href="https://backlist.onrender.com/" target="_blank">Link to the project</a>